nickgasperi/spotify-personal-streaming-analysis/README.md

 </p>

 ## **Project Background**
-### **Introduction**
 This project analyzes my personal Spotify streaming history from 2015–2024 to uncover listening habits and the evolution of my music taste.
 Having been asked *"What kind of music do you listen to?"* more times than I could count, I began to wonder myself, and decided to explore my cumulative streaming history to find the answer.
 By identifying trends in when, how, and what I streamed, this analysis aims to draw objective conclusions about how my listening preferences have developed over time and develop recommendations to maximize my future streaming experience.

-### **About the Data** <br>
+## **About the Data**
-The dataset used in this analysis contains detailed records of my personal streaming activity throughout the full lifespan of my Spotify account from 2015–2024.
-Each row represents a streamed song or podcast episode and includes metadata such as the date-time stamp, identifying variables like track or episode name and artist or podcast name, and quantitative measures such as duration played.
-The data was delivered from Spotify via email, stored in 23 JSON files containing 327,123 total records.
+The data was obtained from Spotify via email, stored in 23 JSON files containing 327,123 total records.
 All files were aggregated into one useable dataset titled *full_streaming_history* using Power Query.
+Each record represents a streamed song or podcast episode and includes metadata such as the date-time stamp, identifying variables like track or episode name and artist or podcast name, and quantitative measures such as duration played.

 ## **Executive Summary**
-From 2015–2019, the total annual hours streamed on my Spotify account increased by over 1100%, reflecting a period of rapidly growing engagement.
+Between 2015–2019, the total annual hours streamed on my Spotify account increased by over 1100%, reflecting rapid growth in engagement.
 From 2019-2024, annual streaming volume remained relatively stable, decreasing by a marginal 0.8%.
 Streaming frequency varied by day of week and season.
-Weekday activity was consistently higher than weekends, streaming 24% more hours Monday–Friday on average.
+Weekday activity was consistently higher than weekends, streaming 24% more hours on average Monday–Friday.
 My streaming frequency also experienced seasonality, dipping notably during the summer months.
 Monthly streaming dropped by 64% from my most active period in December to my least in August.
-Peak listening hours occurred between 12:00–2:00 P.M. and 7:00–9:00 P.M. <br>
+Peak listening hours occurred from 12:00–2:00 P.M. and 7:00–9:00 P.M. <br>

 During the earlier years of my account, I frequently skipped tracks while exploring a wide range of new artists, peaking in 2019 with a skip rate of 54%.
 Skip rates steadily declined year-over-year, falling to 33% in 2024, while exploring just 3% fewer unique artists.
-My most-streamed artists from 2015–2020 were rappers; since 2021, each annual top artist has been a rock band.
-By 2024, my listening profile included a more balanced mix of media types, with annual podcast consumption increasing by 30% from 2019–2024.
+My most-streamed artists from 2015–2020 were rappers; since 2021, each year's top artist has been a rock band.
+In recent years, my listening profile has featured a more balance mix of media types.
+In 2019, podcast episodes accounted for 6% of total streaming hours.
+By 2024, 45% of my total streaming was spent listening to podcasts.

 ## **Data Preparation**
 ### **Data Aggregation**<br>
-* Loaded all 23 files into Power Query and used *Append Queries as New* to insert all records into one usable dataset titled ***full_streaming_history***.
+* Loaded all 23 files into Power Query and used *Append Queries as New* to combine all records into one usable dataset titled ***full_streaming_history***.
   * Since the column names and data structure in each original source file matched, no additional manipulation was required to standardize the data.
 * After combining the datasets, I would typically disable loading for each individual query to optimize model performance.
 However, since each source file contains sensitive personal information, I removed them completely.
   * Before deleting the individual queries, I created a static duplicate of ***full_streaming_history*** to eliminate external dependencies and secure the model for public sharing.